 Core Benefits Definitions

-These 21 definitions standardize of the of ecosystem services & real asset benefits unify the language across different frameworks to facilitate investment in ecosystem restoration and conservation as part of the BASIN Protocol.
+These 21 definitions standardize the ecosystem services & real asset benefits and unifies the language across the different frameworks.
+This standardization facilitates natural capital investment as part of the BASIN Protocol.

 Raw Materials